Preparing for your Doctor’s Visit

 Your visit with an orthopaedic surgeon is an important meeting that can be most effective if you plan ahead.
 Research shows that patients who are more involved with their care get better results.
+The following checklist will help you become more active in your healthcare and get the most out of each office visit.

 Before You Go